ABB22denfor/WeatherTerminal/README.md

 - -f | --favorite :
     Favorite city or location that the app will save in database.
 No limit to amount of favorite cities.
 *(default: "None")*
+- -v | --verbose :
+    Enable verbose mode, where program outputs using ncurses instead of regular command-line.
+*(default: false)*

 #### Example:
 ```bash
 ./WeatherApp -p 59.6162 16.5528 -t week -f Stockholm Vasteras Lidkoping
 ```

-#### WARNING
+#### WARNING!
 If options are omitted and the user hasn't set a favorite city this app might use geolocation to access the user's current location.

 ##### Temp for compilation:
 ```bash